 - Weight: 539g (body only, with battery and memory card)

-The X-T3 has a new 26.1 megapixel sensor.
+The X-T3 is the first model to use Fujifilm's latest generation 26.1 megapixel sensor.
 This is barely two megapixels more than the previous X-T2, but the extra resolution isn’t the point.
 For a start, this is Fujifilm’s first back-illuminated X-Trans sensor, which means the electronic wiring is at the back of the sensor and not obscuring the photodiodes at the front.
 This means better light gathering power and better overall image quality.

 This means faster focusing, improved subject tracking and increased autofocus sensitivity, down to -3EV.(opens in new tab)